MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 ### POP Protocol Exchange

-To authenticate a POP server connection, the client will have to respond with an `AUTH` command in the following format:	> Rollout of POP OAuth2 support is in progress.
-This section will be updated with corresponding instructions once the feature rollout is complete.
+To authenticate a POP server connection, the client will have to respond with an `AUTH` command in the following format:

 ```text
 AUTH XOAUTH2 <base64 string in XOAUTH2 format>
 ```

 Sample client-server message exchange that results in an authentication success:

 ```text
 [connection begins]
 C: AUTH XOAUTH2